chef/chef-web-docs/content/resources/homebrew_package/_index.md

     platform.
 - note:
-    markdown: Starting with Chef Infra Client 16 the homebrew resource now accepts an array of packages for isntalling multiple packages at once.
+    markdown: Starting with Chef Infra Client 16 the homebrew resource now accepts an array of packages for installing multiple packages at once.
 resource_new_in: '12.0'
 syntax_full_code_block: |-
   homebrew_package 'name' do